Oberlin College proudly offers Village Housing for seniors and a few juniors.

 If you want to have party in your village housing space, planning a party is quick and painless.
 Please follow the simple steps below to plan a successful party in your village house.

-- Print, fill out, and sign Party Agreement .
+- Print, fill out, and sign the Party Agreement.
 All housemates must sign.
-Bring application to your scheduled meeting (All housemates are equally responsible for the party; for this reason, as many housemates as are available should come to this meeting).
+Bring application to your scheduled meeting (All housemates are equally responsible for the party.
+For this reason, as many housemates as are available should come to this meeting).

 - Note: Facilities Operations will conduct a post-party walk-through on the Monday following your party for all unapproved parties, or parties that exceeded the 25 person limit.
 Judicial action and fines apply.

 - The host of the party must be a resident of the desired party location.

 - If there will be alcohol at the party, the host must be at least 21 years old.